lj-ditrapani/game-of-life-scala/README.md

 The jar will be placed in target/scala-x.xx/game-of-life-assembly-x.x.x.jar

-Style check; I'm using both wartremover and scalastyle.
+Static analysis:  I'm using scalafmt, wartremover and scalastyle.
-The compile task also runs wartremover.
+The compile task also runs scalafmt & wartremover.

     sbt test            # or anything that runs compile sbt scalastyle